 After being dropped off in a secluded location, the young devil, Sataa, finds Unico.
 Sataa welcomes Unico into his home as he believes Unico is also a devil, and feeds him well until Unico corrects the mistake by saying he’s actually a unicorn.
 Sataa kicks Unico out, but Unico stays nearby because he wants to be friends.

-That night, Sataa believes Arle has appeared before him, but it was Unico's magic creating an illusion.
+That night, Sataa believes Aruru has appeared before him, but it was Unico’s magic creating an illusion.
 This upsets Sataa and he kicks Unico out once more, saying that he hates humans.

-While waiting in the tree, Sataa notices Arle has not come out at all.
+While waiting in the tree, Sataa notices Aruru has not come out at all.
 He investigates and finds she has become severely ill.
-When Unico tells Sataa that Arle is dying, Sataa is hurt and runs off to destroy the town.
+When Unico tells Sataa that Aruru is dying, Sataa is hurt and runs off to destroy the town.
 Sataa attempts to use his powers, but nothing happens.
-He is hurt and frustrated, but when there is a sad cry coming from Arle's home, Sataa reacts.
-He forgets that he is a demon and uses all his powers to save her.
-Arle is cured and everyone believes it was a miracle.
+He is hurt and frustrated, but when there is a sad cry coming from Aruru’s home, Sataa reacts.
+He forgets he is a demon and uses all his powers to save her.
+Aruru is cured, and everyone believes it was a miracle.

-Unfortunately, Sataa cannot return to the devil world after helping Arle and begs to not become human.
+Unfortunately, Sataa cannot return to the devil world after helping Aruru and begs to not become human.
 A beam of light comes down and we find on the next page that Sataa is now human.
-He can to talk to Arle and in the end, Sataa is happily sitting with her as the sun sets.
-He lets Arle know that he's actually a demon, and she laughs as if he's joking.
+He can to talk to Aruru and in the end, Sataa is happily sitting with her as the sun sets.
+He lets Aruru know that he’s actually a demon, and she laughs as if he’s joking.